Murder of Kiran Negi: Verdicts

 However, procedural lapses by the police and prosecution ensured that the accused were acquitted in the case.
 Although the accused were convicted in lower courts and High Court, the Supreme Court of India picked apart all the circumstantial evidence and found that the evidence was not conclusive.
-None of the witnesses could identify the accused in court, and the Test Identification parade was not done by any of the investigating officers before filing the chargesheet.
+None of the witnesses could identify the accused in court, and the Test Identification parade (Police lineup) was not done by any of the investigating officers before filing the chargesheet.
 The constables who arrested the accused were not examined by the prosecution, and there were conflicting versions on who among the police reached the site of the body first.
 Confessions by the accused before police were not accepted as evidence, except in the part where it leads to recovery of any incriminating material.
 Thus, the wallet found was said to contain documents of accused Rahul, but witnesses did not mention any such documents, implying evidence planting by the police.
 The hair found on the body was suspected to have been put there later, as loose hair would not be on the body for 3 days.
 The date of death according to the post-mortem was between 10 February 2012, and 11 February 2012, while the prosecution claimed it to be the night of 9 February 2012, and 10 February 2012.
 As the chain of custody of the car was not clear between seizure and sending to the laboratory, the hair and semen found there also became suspect as being a plant by police.
 Further, the DNA test itself is not a reliable evidence according to the court.
 The parents of the victim were shocked at this judgment.
 A review petition in the case was also dismissed by the court.